heiswayi/heiswayi.nrird.com/_posts/2017-11-26-creating-minimalist-web-based-writing-tool-document-writer.md

 This weekend, I have been spending some of my times creating a web-based tool called [**Document Writer**](https://nrird.xyz/document-writer).
 Document Writer is very simple web-based writing tool to write document using the web browser and save the written document into a plain text, HTML or markdown format.

-The **reason** behind this web tool is because I need o write document easier and faster with the help of [TinyMCE editor plugin](https://www.tinymce.com/), then save it into the format I needed (HTML or markdown, mostly).
+The **reason** behind this web tool is because I need to write document easier and faster with the help of [TinyMCE editor plugin](https://www.tinymce.com/), then save it into the format I needed (HTML or markdown, mostly).

 ![Screenshot](https://i.imgur.com/3FRdl5R.png)